RobertPietraru/Home/README.md

 - **Common Layer:** Contains shared resources such as localization, themes, and utilities.
 - **Dependency Injection:** Dependency injection is implemented using the `get_it` package, making it easy to manage and inject dependencies throughout the app.

 !!
-Domain and data are split into different features in the form of package to more effectively isolate them.
+Domain and data are split into different features in the form of packages to more effectively isolate them.

 ## Setup